 Offering a range of powerful clients, encryption and protocols that compare with elite VPNs, fast speeds, and reliable unblocking, SmartyDNS makes a very good first impression.
 And there’s no doubt some people will find that this relatively small VPN is exactly what they need.
-But beware.
-Underneath the surface, there could be issues regarding logging, jurisdiction and information sharing, and torrenters may want to head elsewhere.
-So let’s learn more about whether this VPN is one to put on your possibles pile, or a provider to discard.
+So let’s learn more about whether this VPN is one of the reasonable options for you, or a provider to discard.

 Security and privacy